dy/point-cluster/README.md

 ### `points.range(minX, minY, maxX, maxY)`

-Get point ids from the indicated range, optinally limited by the `maxLevel`.
+Get point ids from the indicated range.

-### `points.offsets(pxSize, minX, minY, maxX, maxY)`
+### `points.lod(pxSize, minX, minY, maxX, maxY)`

 Get offsets for the points visible at a specific zoom level and range.
-Returns list of arrays corresponding to `points.levels` ranges, eg. `{1: [120, 200], 2: [1120, 1540], ...}`.
-Useful for obtaining subranges to rerender.
+Returns list of arrays corresponding to `points.levels` ranges, eg. `[[120, 200], [1120, 1540], ...]`.
+Useful for obtaining subranges to render.